mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

     SSH(CSV) -> CSV -> pd.DataFrame

 Each step of this path is quite easy given `paramiko` and `pandas`.
-However we don't want the CSV file to hang around (users would hate us if we slowly filled up their `/tmp` folder.)
+However we don't want the intermediate CSV file to hang around (users would hate us if we slowly filled up their `/tmp` folder.)
+We need to clean it up when we're done.

 To solve this problem, we introduce a new type modifier, `Temp`, that `drop`s itself on garbage collection (`drop` is another magic function in `into`, [see docs](http://into.readthedocs.org/en/latest/drop.html)).
 This lets us tie the Python garbage collector to persistent data outside of the Python process.
-It's not fool-proof, but it's pretty effective.
+It's not fool-proof, but it is pretty effective.

     SSH(CSV) -> Temp(CSV) -> pd.DataFrame